levymoreira/kafka-examples/README.md

 # Kafka examples

-Kafka acessing using external and internal clients with Scala and Node JS.
+Kafka accessing using internal clients and external(Scala and Node JS).

 ## Kafka
 The following commands show how to start and test Kafka and Zookeeper directly from Docker.